mfornace/nupack-docs-dev/sources/analysis.md

 Output:

 ```
+Expected number of unpaired nucleotides at equilibrium in complex c = 0.98
+Expected number of unpaired nucleotides at equilibrium in complex (b) = 3.00
+Expected number of unpaired nucleotides at equilibrium in complex (a+a) = 2.70
-Expected number of unpaired nucleotides at equilibrium in complex (a+b) = 0.59
+Expected number of unpaired nucleotides at equilibrium in complex (b+b) = 2.25
 Expected number of unpaired nucleotides at equilibrium in complex (a) = 3.00
-Expected number of unpaired nucleotides at equilibrium in complex (b) = 3.00
 ```

 To collect a `dict` of MFEs for each complex: